mortezakowkabi/jcb-persian-documentation/049-The-New-Library-Manager-Area.md

 2. Choose a library (e.g., Bootstrap v4).
 3. Import snippets individually or use **Get All New Snippets** to bulk import all available snippets.

-Installed snippets will then appear under that library’s Snippets list, ready for use in your views.
+Installed snippets will then appear under that library's Snippets list, ready for use in your views.

 ---